 - Mild brew

 5. Hair Bender Blend Stumptown Coffee Roasters

-Stumptown Coffee is focused on sustainability, as proven by its B Corp status achieved in 2018.
+Stumptown Coffee is focuses on sustainability, as proven by its B Corp status achieved in 2018.
 It’s a recognition given to businesses with high-performance levels socially and economically.

-The company is headquartered in Portland and has been in the roasting business for almost 20 years.
+The company’s headquarters are in Portland and have been in the roasting business for almost 20 years.

 Hair Bender is Stumptown’s first and original blend.
 It is also the brand’s most popular coffee variety.